phone icon 888.881.1139 M-F: 6am - 7pm PST · Sat & Sun 9am - 1pm PST

 Although some people believe that estate planning is less relevant to small businesses, the opposite is actually true.
 Small business owners usually have greater financial risk and more obligations to more people.
 One consideration for small business owners is protecting the functioning of the business in case you become incapacitated.
 Although no one likes to think of these things, financial planners often say “life happens.”
 If life happens to you, it also happens to your small family business.

 A “power of attorney” is a legal document that gives legal authority to another person, often referred to as an agent, to make property, financial, and other legal decisions on behalf of the principal (the person who executes the document).
 The agent need not be an attorney; any person who is a competent adult can be appointed for this role.
-Agents are legally obligated to undertake their responsibility on behalf of the business, not of their own self-interests.
+Agents are legally obligated to undertake their responsibility on behalf of the business, not for their own self-interests.

 Having a durable power of attorney document gives the business owner the ability to appoint someone to manage the business’ affairs, including protecting payroll, signing documents, and making financial decisions.
 If a small family business does not have a power of attorney or other binding legal document, a court may get involved by appointing a guardian who will then assume control of the company.